Artificial turf field repair tips and cost considerations

 artificial turf field repair

-• Area and size of the repair
+• Extent and size of the damaged area

 Use our artificial turf field maintenance cost calculator to get a breakdown of turf field maintenance costs for your project.
+You can also use the turf field maintenance equipment calculator if you are interested in purchasing maintenance machinery.

 Why artificial turf field repair is essential